Do your personas need a recession update?

-How much of the buying process is completed before B2B buyers talk to vendors?
+How much of the B2B buying journey is completed before buyers talk to vendors?

 Recent work in a variety of B2B sectors leads us to question the premise that much of the customer journey is completed before prospects reach out to vendors.
 Our research indicates three product dimensions influence when B2B buyers engage with vendors in the buying process: Product differentiation, business criticality, and complexity.Read More